J&J suspends COVID-19 vaccine sales forecast

 Johnson & Johnson is suspending sales forecasts for its COVID-19 vaccine only a few months after saying the shot could bring in as much as $3.5 billion this year.

+Shares of the health care giant slid in early trading Tuesday after it also reported better-than-expected first-quarter earnings and hiked its dividend but chopped an earnings forecast it had debuted in January.

-The health care giant said Tuesday that a global supply surplus and demand uncertainty prompted the move, which will not affect the company’s operational earnings per share guidance.
+The health care giant said Tuesday that a global supply surplus and demand uncertainty prompted the change in its vaccine outlook.

 J&J has said it doesn’t intend to profit from the vaccine.
-But it said in January that it could bring in between $3 billion and $3.5 billion in sales this year, as countries continue to fight variants of the virus.
+But it said in January that the shot could bring in between $3 billion and $3.5 billion in sales this year, as countries continue to fight variants of the virus.

+Demand for initial vaccine doses and booster shots has since slowed.
+More than 82% of the U.S. population age 5 and older has already received at least one vaccination dose, according to the Centers for Disease Control and Prevention.

-Vaccine options from rival drugmakers Pfizer and Moderna have been much more commonly used so far in the United States, where overall vaccine sales have slowed in recent weeks as the omicron surge of the virus started to ease.
+Options from rival drugmakers Pfizer and Moderna also have been much more commonly used so far in the United States.

+The CDC says nearly 17 million people have become fully vaccinated in the United States with J&J’s single-dose option.
+That compares to more than 125 million and 76 million who have received two-dose vaccinations from Pfizer and Moderna, respectively.

 U.S. regulators also have said that most Americans should receive the Pfizer or Moderna shots instead of J&J’s version due to a rare blood clotting problem tied to the shot.